 Too Many Holes

 Another major problem with the vast majority of small electronic handgun safes is that they have too many holes in their steel exterior.
 Often, the holes are used for routing wires or attaching plastic parts.
-These holes appear to be covered, but are easy to access.
-Other holes can be found where sheet metal seams come together.
+These holes may appear to be covered, but are easy to access.
+Other holes can be found where sheet metal seams come together but are not welded.
 Some units also have extra unused mounting holes.

-Regardless of why they’re there, holes make breaking into a handgun safe easier.
-The worst part is that this type of tampering, will usually open it without doing any permanent damage to the handgun safe.
+Regardless of why they’re there, holes make breaking into a handgun safe much easier.
+The worst part is that this type of tampering will usually open it without doing any permanent damage or indication it was opened.

 Any holes can be used to poke inside and access the latching mechanism or electronics, as shown in the video below.